-VRC01 antibody glycovariants produced in N. benthamiana.
+VRC01 antibody glycovariants produced in N. benthamiana

-cDNA sequences encoding antibody heavy and light chain were cloned into a binary vector (Sainsbury et al., 2009) and transiently expressed in N. benthamiana using agroinfiltration (Kapila et al., 1997).
-Purified antibodies were subjected to glycan analysis by liquid chromatographyelectrospray ionization-mass spectrometry (LC-ESI-MS) to identify and quantify N-glycan populations in the Fc region.
-Each glycovariant was produced in 2-3 batches and successful glycoengineering of extra batches was confirmed by immunoblotting (data not shown).
-Mass spectra of tryptic glycopeptides revealed that the main structure on VRC01 expressed transiently in WT N. benthamiana (VRC01{WT}) is a typical plant glycan with β 1,2-xylose- and core α 1,3-fucose residues (GnGnXF3), accounting for 54.1% of the entire population (Table 1, Supplementary Figure S1).
-A high proportion of VRC01{WT} heavy chains (36%) appeared to be unglycosylated, and there were also minor populations of incompletely processed glycans.
-VRC01 expressed in the ΔΧΤ/FT plant line (VRC01{Δ XF}), where β 1,2-xylosylation and core α 1,3-fucosylation had been silenced (Strasser et al., 2008), demonstrated a homogenous glycosylation pattern with a dominant structure GnGn (74.6%).
-No xylosylated or fucosylated glycan structures were detected, and in this case, 21.2% of the heavy chains were unglycosylated.
-To further modify the plant N-glycans by addition of terminalβ1,4galactose, VRC01 was co-expressed with a human β1,4-galactosyltransferase targeted to the late Golgi compartment, in the ΔΧΤ/FT plant line (VRC01{Gal}).
-This resulted in heterogeneous glycosylation of the heavy chains, with several structures (approx. 50%) carrying at least one galactose residue.
-As in $VRC01{\Delta XF}$, no xylose and fucose residues could be detected in the $VRC01{Gal}$ heavy chain.
-Almost 30% of VRC01{Gal}heavy chains were unglycosylated.
+cDNA sequences encoding antibody heavy and light chains were cloned into a binary vector (Sainsbury et al., 2009) and transiently expressed in N. benthamiana using agroinfiltration (Kapila et al., 1997).
+Purified antibodies were subjected to glycan analysis by liquid chromatography-electrospray ionization-mass spectrometry (LC-ESI-MS) to identify and quantify N-glycan populations in the Fc region.
+Each glycovariant was produced in 2-3 batches, and successful glycoengineering of extra batches was confirmed by immunoblotting (data not shown).
+Mass spectra of tryptic glycopeptides revealed that the main structure on VRC01 expressed transiently in WT N. benthamiana (VRC01WT) is a typical plant glycan with $\beta$ 1.2-xylose and core $\alpha$ 1.3-fucose residues (GnGnXF), accounting for 54.1% of the entire population (Table 1, Figure S1).
+A high proportion of VRC01WT heavy chains (36%) appeared to be unglycosylated, and there were also minor populations of incompletely processed glycans.
+VRC01 expressed in the $\Delta XT/FT$ plant line (VRC01AXE), where $\beta$ 1,2xylosylation and core a1,3-fucosylation had been silenced

+Table 1 Percentage composition of N-glycan populations on the heavy chains of different VRC01 glycovariants